polarch/Spherical-Harmonic-Transform/README.txt

 w3j_stirling -  Evaluate the Wigner-3j symbol through the Racah formula,
-                using Stirling's large factorial approximation sym_w3j      -  Returns a Wigner-3j in symbolic form
+                using Stirling's large factorial approximation sym_w3j      -  Returns a Wigner-3j in symbolic form wignerD      -  Returns the Wigner-D and wigner-d matrices for rotation of complex spherical harmonics

 plotSphFunctionGrid     -   Plot easily spherical function defined on a regular
                             grid